perchrh/aws-s3-demo/README.md

 Reference: https://aws.amazon.com/cli/

-All systems: Install python3, then use python3's pip to install the 'awscli' package.
-Instructions for MacOS:

-    brew install python3
-    sudo -H pip3 install awscli

 ### 2 Configure AWS credentials etc ###
 Get the access key and the secret access key from the hackathon admin.